 Your puppy may start whining or barking in his crate, but you don’t have to release him immediately.
 If you follow these manipulations, the pet will protest again, just not to be left alone.

-Ignore the crying and other noise.
-Don’t even come to look at your pet.
-Be patient, and only open the door when the puppy has calmed down.
+Ignore crying and other noises.
+Don’t even look at your pet.
+Be patient and don’t open the door until the puppy calms down.
 It may be a small moment, but you have to catch it.

-You'll clearly be worried about how your puppy is doing.
-You can use a special camera, like the PetCube, to keep an eye on him.
-It's a wonderful tool for all dog owners.
+Of course you're worried about how your puppy is doing.
+With a special camera, like the PetCube, you can keep an eye on him.
+This is a wonderful tool for all dog owners.

 #7.
 Use soothing remedies